-The Kobe Steel Group, in addition to undergoing an investigation by the investigation authorities in Japan on the Misconduct, has been under investigation by the U.S. Department of Justice since October 2017 for allegedly selling the Affected Products to customers in the United States.
+Furthermore, Kobe Steel was indicted in July 2018 on charges of allegedly violating the Unfair Competition Prevention Act.
+The Kobe Steel Group has also been under investigation by the U.S. Department of Justice since October 2017 for allegedly selling the Affected Products to customers in the United States.

-In addition, three civil complaints have been brought against the Kobe Steel Group and other similar lawsuits may be filed in the future.
+Also, three types of civil complaints have been brought against the Kobe Steel Group and other similar lawsuits may be filed in the future.
 The three civil complaints are as follows: